 A recycling guide for those residents who use communal bins will also be issued.

-Residents who would otherwise wait more than four weeks between green bin collections, because of the transition to the new collection calendar, will receive an additional one off collection.
-You will receive a letter in September explaining when your additional collection will be.
+Residents who would otherwise wait more than four weeks between green bin collections, because of the transition to the new collection calendar, will receive an additional one off collection on Friday 13, Saturday 14 and Sunday 15 October.
+You will receive a letter confirming your additional collection.

 In the first instance, contact Customer Services on 01259 450000 or email customerservice@clacks.gov.uk.
 If you are unhappy with the service then the Council has an official complaints procedure.